TNG/ApiCenter/README.md

 ## Running the tests

-Running the included tests is simply `./gradlew test` for the backend and `` for the frontend
+Running the included tests is simply `./gradlew test` for the backend and `ng test` for the frontend

 ## Code Style & Linting